Many people wonder why God allows certain things to happen. I do also. But what if God is limited?

-However, he insists that I pray for people like this, “God protect your people from natural disasters, from rape, robbery, murder, theft, and persecution.”
-(I also pray for the President and that God will save America.)
-I pray that several times every morning and every night, and sometimes during the day.
-Bad things still happen to God’s people, but often the news reports say it could have been much worse, but this or that happened.
+However, God insists that I pray for people like this, “God protect your people from natural disasters, from rape, robbery, murder, theft, and persecution.”
+(I also pray for the President and that God will save America from socialists, communists, etc.) I pray that several times every morning and every night, and sometimes during the day.
+Bad things still happen to God’s people, but often the news reports say it could have been much worse.

 Why would he require me to pray such a prayer if he did not want to help his people in this way?
+He DOES want to help Jews and Christians, so why does he need our prayers?
 Of course, he wants to come to the aid of his people, but he would not need my prayers unless he is limited.
 Sure, he can do some things, but he is limited unless someone prays.

 I used to not like praying much, I still don’t pray A LOT.
 I have been of the belief that I prayed once, so I expect God to answer it.
 But, apparently, that is not how it works.